triesonyk/credit-customer-churn/README.md

 ## Introduction

 Most banks in the world provided credit card services.
 This service is quite popular because using credit card is a convenient way to pay your bill, grocery, rent, or anything you need.
-Credit card works the similarly to a short term loan where at the end of your billing cycle you have to pay your bill before the due date.
+Credit card works similarly to a short term loan where at the end of your billing cycle you have to pay your bill before the due date.
 In this project, a bank manager is disturbed with more and more customers leaving their credit card services.
 We would try to tackle this problem by creating a supervised learning model that can predict whether a customer will attrite or not.
 This model can help the manager to prevent customer attrition by giving a special attention to customer that is predicted to attrite.

 ## Dataset and Tools